-IPL 2021: Dhoni’s advise to bowl more slow bouncers and cutters has been useful, says Natarajan
+IPL 2021: Dhoni’s advice to bowl more slow bouncers and cutters has been useful, says Natarajan

-Left-arm pacer T Natarajan says former India captain Mahendra Singh Dhoni’s advise to bowl slow bouncers and cutters during his breakout IPL season last year helped him get better at his craft.
+Left-arm pacer T Natarajan says former India captain Mahendra Singh Dhoni’s advice to bowl slow bouncers and cutters during his breakout IPL season last year helped him get better at his craft.

 The 30-year-old Natarajan, who bowled a maximum 71 yorkers among all pacers in the last IPL, dismissed big names such as Dhoni and AB de Villiers during the season.